Allocating Secret Santas with a Substitution Cipher using Clojure

 (rand-str (Math/floor padding)))))

-To resolve this issue I decided to pad each given name with equal amounts of random alphabet values based on the maximum participants name length.
-This padding was applied to both the beginning and end of the cipher, enclosing the real name in the middle.
+To resolve this issue I decided to pad each given name with equal amounts of random alphabet values based on the maximum participant name length.
+This padding was applied to both the beginning and the end of the cipher, enclosing the real name in the middle.

 (defn secret-santa-cipher [file]